kktec/voting/README.md

 This will:
 * Download and install the correct version of Gradle if it's not already installed
-* Download project dependencies that are not already available
+* Download and cache project dependencies that are not already available
 * Clean and Compile the source code
-* Gather code quality metrics using [Codenarc](http://codenarc.sourceforge.net/)
+* Gather code quality metrics, using [Codenarc](http://codenarc.sourceforge.net/)
-* Run the tests implemented with [Spock Framework](http://spockframework.org/)
+* Run alllthe tests, implemented with [Spock Framework](http://spockframework.org/)
 * Generate HTML code quality and test reports
 * Generate HTML API documentation
 * Build a **voting.jar** file